TheodoreHua/ClaimDoneRemover/README.md

 **WARNING: use of this program has been discovered to cause the ToR discord bot (ToR-Stats, not the subreddit bot) to freeze if the program deletes a comment while the bot is processing it.
 This has currently happened to two users that we know of.
-There is currently nothing we can do about this until an update is made on the bot's side**
+There is currently nothing we can do about this until an update is made on the bots side**

 Also known as CDRemover or CDR, this program removes "claim" and "done" comments after a period of time.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those who are tired of these comments clogging up their